Don’t worry – we were all new once

 At Breakfast Church, we meet to worship, eat breakfast, pray and learn from the bible together.
 10.30am every Sunday.

-And look out for the launch of our new Revelation Wellness® Fitness Classes starting early 2018.
+Our Revelation Wellness® Fitness Classes run most Wednesday’s throughout the year.
 More than a group fitness class – it’s where fun, faith & fitness come together and it’s totally free for Quarrendon & Haydon Hill residents.
-Follow us on Facebook for class launch dates.